0xobat/MonitoringNetwork/SensorApp/README.md

 # SensorApp

-This is an Android app that displays the information form teh sensor node
+This is an Android app that displays the information form the sensor node